Skip to main content

 Privacy Policy

-In keeping in line with the Family Educational Rights and Privacy Act and Children’s Online Privacy Protection Act, the Chronicle (both the print edition and on-line edition) seeks to protect students’ privacy.
-While the newspaper will use students’ first and last names and will publish photos, the Chronicle will never publish phone numbers or addresses either on-line or in print.
-All stories that have appeared in the print issue may appear in the on-line version of the newspaper and will include the same story text content as the stories that appear in the print newspaper.
+In keeping in line with the Family Educational Rights and Privacy Act and Children’s Online Privacy Protection Act, the Chronicle (both the print edition and online edition) seeks to protect students’ privacy.
+While the newspaper will use students’ first and last names and will publish photos, the Chronicle will never publish phone numbers or addresses either online or in print.
+All stories that have appeared in the print issue may appear in the online version of the newspaper and will include the same story text content as the stories that appear in the print newspaper.
 When students and/or their families believe their privacy has been infringed upon when the article is first published, they should contact the adviser.
 The Chronicle does not honor takedown requests by those who are in the article nor does it change the content of the article once it is published (unless there is a factual error, an incident of potential libel, or unless the person named in the article is referenced for having committed an act for which they were suspended from school).

 Advertising Policy